Add Recipe!Hit The 'ADD RECIPE' Button To Submit Your Recipes On VeganRecipeNews.

 Boost Your Immune System With Seasonal Vegetables

-Coconut milk, walnuts, sage, and maple syrup work thoroughly well with shallot, kale, and garlic to create this delightful sauce.
+Coconut milk, walnuts, sage, and maple syrup work well with shallot, kale, and garlic to create this delightful sauce.
 It’s paired with sweet potato noodles as the ideal companion.
 This is an indulgent, fall-inspired dish you can throw together in 15 minutes!

 Hearty Superfood Salad With Arugula, Kale, and Beets [Vegan]